jklemens90/Terraform/Three Tier Architecture/README.md

 Created IAM role, Instance profile, and SSM document so EC2 instances can be added to Active Directory upon launch.
 Confirmed in ethernet settings that EC2 instances were joined to the domain.
 -----------------

-Successfully created AppStream fleet with a custom image with RDP application which allows me to securely connect to EC2 instances
+Successfully built AppStream fleet with a custom image with RDP application which allows me to securely connect to EC2 instances through a bastion server.

 -------------------